Empower Your Practice

 Frequently Asked Questions

-For a small private practice, such as a local physiotherapist or a single consultant, a realistic budget ranges from £1,000 to £2,500 per month.
-At this level, you can expect a focused local SEO strategy.
-This typically includes optimising your Google Business Profile to ensure you appear in local map searches, technical optimisation of your website's key pages, and the creation of 2 to 4 pieces of high-quality content per month.
+For a small private practice, such as a local physiotherapist or a solo physician, a realistic budget ranges from $1,000 to $2,500 per month.
+At this level, you can expect a focused local SEO strategy covering Google Business Profile optimisation, technical improvements to your key pages, and 2 to 4 pieces of high-quality content per month.
+This baseline investment is usually sufficient to achieve strong local visibility for terms such as "primary care doctor in [City Name]."

 2. Why is healthcare SEO more expensive than other industries?